Machines have less problems. I’d like to be a machine, wouldn’t you?

 There is no need to make a reference to your own original work created for the project being discussed.
 However, if your code is previously published in e.g., a repository, a link can and (in the case of the material already being published) should be correctly referenced in the text and in the reference list.

-How to computer code
+How to cite computer code

 These guidelines are loosely based on the following sources: